jupyterlab/jupyterlab/docs/source/developer/apod_extension_tutorial.rst

 your extension directory, which will automatically compile the TypeScript files as they change.

 Now return to your editor.
-Add the following additional import to the top of the file.
+Modify the imports at the top of the file to add a few more imports:

 .. code:: typescript